Sevnhutsjr/ST311_Group11_Project/README.md

 # ST311 Group 11: Project Improving sentiment analysis through use of image and audio data

-## Important ❗
-Please open Notebook4_Combination file locally, as file contains upload function, which is incompatible with webview.

 ### Contributors
   - 51126
   - 38134